dustinfast/myfs/README.md

-# Team3a - Homework 4:
+# myfs

-A FUSE (Filesystem in user space) based file system.
+A FUSE (Filesystem in user space) based file system written in C.

 ## Usage